winitzki/scall/tutorial/programming_dhall.md

 Each of the constructor functions needs to return a value of the Church-encoded type, and we write out its type signature.
 Then, each constructor applies the corresponding part of the curried Church-encoded type to suitable arguments.
+After some guessing, we arrive at this code:

 ```dhall
 let nil : ListInt